aaronwmorris/indi-allsky/README.md

 https://github.com/aaronwmorris/indi-allsky/wiki/Dark-Calibration-Frames

+### Moon mode

+This is a special night time operating mode intended to reduce gain when the moon is more illuminated and above the horizon

 ## Keograms
 Keograms are a visual representation of the entire timelapse video in a single frame.
 Every image is rotated so that the vertical aligns to the meridian and then the center-vertical column is extraced from each frame and compiled into the keogram.
 The rotation parameter in the config is KEOGRAM_ANGLE